 No blogging trends list would be complete without reminding you of the importance of visual content.

-If you want readers to stay on your page, be engaged, and promote your content on other platforms, make your information easy to scan by using visuals.
+If you want readers to stay on your page, be engaged, and promote your content on other platforms.
+This will make your information easy to scan and remember – simply by using visuals.

 Adding images and videos to your content breaks up heavy chunks of text and offers a new, responsive way for your audience to engage with your content.

 It’s always preferable to use original content in your blogs, but stock imagery can still be useful when designing an engaging blog.
 For example, an infographic offers readers a way to easily consume your information without wading through the entirety of your post.

 Here is a great infographic example from Oberlo.

 Likewise, video content is another one of this year’s hottest blogging trends that offers readers a more engaging way of interacting with your posts.

 Surveys from Wyzowl have found that people watch an average of 2.5 hours of video content per day, so integrating video content into your blog is a great way to optimize user time spent on your pages.